Leung Mee Ping: Awards

-Notable Works
+Notable works

 Elsewhere (1991–2002)

 Initiated by a close friend's passing, Leung began collecting tea bags to create Elsewhere in 1991.
 Elsewhere is mixed media installation consisting of thousands of tea bags sewn together.
 Made through the repetitive action of sewing teabags, Leung's work is meditative contemplation on being and death.
 In 1991, Leung won the Premier prix Rocheron Award for this work.

-Memorise the Future (1998-2006)
+Memorise the Future (1998–2006)

 Memorise the Future (1998-2006), first shown at the Hong Kong Museum of Art, is an installation composed of 3,000 children shoes made of human hair (4 to 5 inches for each).
 Leung collected the hair from over 10,000 people, encompassing one hundred nations, various demographics, also symbolising disparate and diverse 'memories'.
 She then mixed, knit and wove the collected hair, blurring geographical boundaries and identities.
 The shoes themselves also carry meaning, pointing towards the future.

-Out of place (2005-2011)
+Out of place (2005–2011)

-Out of place (2005-2011) is a series of video installation which feature different places (including Hong Kong, Shenzhen, Taipei, Beijing, Shanghi, Ski Lanka and Macau).
+Out of place (2005-2011) is a series of video installation which feature different places (including Hong Kong, Shenzhen, Taipei, Beijing, Shanghai, Sri Lanka and Macau).
 Leung followed a number of individuals wondering aimlessly through the streets of varying locales, attempting to discover new psychogeographical routes through the mapping of purposeless.